smarteditors/slate/source/includes/catalogue_items/_create.md

 }
 ```

-This endpoint creates a new Item.
-If an Item uuid is provided, the item will be updated instead.
+This endpoint creates a new Catalogue Item.
+If a Catalogue Item uuid is provided, the Catalogue Item will be updated instead.

 ### HTTP Request